-Exact details of the treatment of joint income and jointly-owned assets can be found in the Care Act 2014 guidance - see Annex B (Treatment of Assets) and Annex C (Treatment of Income) which are summarised in Appendix B of this policy.
+Exact details of the treatment of joint income and jointly-owned assets can be found in the Care Act 2014 guidance - see Annex B (Treatment of Assets) and Annex C (Treatment of Income).
+The guidance is summarised in Appendix B of this policy.